foqal/injects/README.md

 ### Iterators

 #### toIdMap()
-Converts a list to an object keyed by a given id.
+Converts a list to an object keyed by a field in each object.
 ```Javascript
 const list = [
     {id: 1, value: "Hello"},